BaamPark/LabelTrack/readme.md

 ## Notes
 - Annotation file is automatically saved in MoT format.
 Make sure copy the automatically save file before you re-open the program when program crashes.
+- The name of image files in your directory should meet the format as follows: frame_1.jpg, frame_2.jpg, frame_3.jpg, etc.